rscode999/cnet/rules.md

 Multiple inheritance of concrete classes is not allowed!

 A class may inherit from, at most, one concrete class.
 Any other classes inherited must be purely abstract.
-A purely abstract class has no fields, and all methods are purely virtual.
+A purely abstract class has no fields, and all its methods are purely virtual.

 ## Naming Rules

 Class names should use camel case, except that the first letter is capitalized.
 There should be no spaces between words, where each word's first letter is uppercase.
 Examples: `MyClass`, `HelloWorldPrinter`, `Calculator`

 Field names must use snake case.
-All letters must be lowercase.
+In snake case, all letters must be lowercase.
 Spaces between words should be separated by underscores.
 Examples: `my_method_1`, `do_something`, `display`

 Method names must use snake case.